About this guide

 - The benefits of buying a property with solar panels include using green energy, lower utility bills and the opportunity to make money through a government scheme.Read this article

-- For those able to do so, buying a second home can be a great investment - n either be as a holiday home, for a family member or as a source of income through renting the property.Read this article
+- For those able to do so, buying a second home can be a great investment - either be it as a holiday home, for a family member or as a source of income through renting the property.Read this article

 - Japanese knotweed or ‘fallopia japonica’ isn’t just another type of plant – it’s the UK’s most invasive plant which can cause extensive damage to your property.
 It’s notoriously difficult to get rid of.Read this article